Paspalum notatum

 Compared with dense warm-season types such as St. Augustine in partial shade, bahia has less ability to stretch for light and still cover the ground.
 In marginal light, weeds invade the open spaces quickly.

-Shallow watering that suits moisture-loving beds of hydrangea, bahia responds better to deeper, occasional soaking.
-A good target is 1 inch of water, including rainfall, every 7–14 days in active growth.
+Skip the shallow watering you might give moisture-loving beds of hydrangea.
+Bahia grass responds better to a deeper soak of about 1 inch of water, including rainfall, every 7-14 days during active growth.

 Your bahia lawn will go tan faster in drought.
 The key difference is that the crowns usually stay alive and green back up when rain returns, especially if you follow good deep-watering habits from guides like deep versus frequent watering.